mwxood/userForm/README.md

 tel;
 textarea;

-All inputs are required withoud file.
+All inputs are required without file.

 ## What libraries are used